crusher-dev/crusher/README.md

 ## 💡 Philosophy
 If you are involved in software development, you are no stranger to things breaking now and then.
 Sometimes it's because of a small typo/change, and sometimes because of reasons out of your control.

-It seems like every time you are changing something, there is a chance that something else might break.
-The worst part is you have no idea what went wrong until it goes into production and someone reports it.
+It seems like every time you are changing something, there is a chance of stuff breaking.
+The worst part is you're lost, and then someone reports the issue in prod.

 Testing solves this, but it hasn't evolved.
 We're changing it by creating an integrated solution that simply works.